tiepdotme/serenade-wind/_posts/2020-05-18-support-local.md

 share: true
 image:
     thumbnail: /images/small/backlit-balance-beach-cloud.jpg
 excerpt: What are you willing to do to support local businesses?
 In our latest post, find out our approach.
 It may involve taking calculated risks in order to live a full life.
 ---
+{% include toc %}
 {% assign pwimg="alone-bed-bedroom-blur" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}